kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 ## Why trade dispersion?
-Strong demand by outright investors for index performance protection (because of put options)
+Strong demand by outright investors for index performance protection from puts because of
 - A relatively high implied volatiltiy on the index in relation to its components
 - A steeper skew on an index's implied volatitly that that of single stocks

-Strong demand for yield enhancement products (resulting in depressed volatility)
+Strong demand for yield enhancement products resulting in depressed volatility from
-- The impacts of hedging these products pushes
+- The impacts of hedging these products
 - The call overwritting flows on these products pushing short term vol lower on single stocks

 **Dispersion trades caputre both of these dislocations!**